ankumar/ankumar/README.md

-Personal User Manual:

-1. Improving Things, Boring & Novel (Greenfield).
-2. Related to above #1, empathy to Things built in the past (Brownfield).
-3. "Stay Hungry.
-Stay Foolish". (_sign off message from whole earth catalog & from steve jobs_)
-4. Introspective, and Driven to continuously Improve myself.
-5. I feel an extreme sense of urgency in Anything I(We) do.
-6. Avoid back-to-back meetings, Prefer in-person conversations > Video calls > Phone calls > Emails & Texts.

----

 > Going Far, Together: Open standards are the best way to make sure that everybody in the industry is involved in setting the direction of technology in our industry.

 [Developer Problem Spaces](https://docs.google.com/document/d/1b36vcpRMI5aIp8N2j_cVvhiv8OwDRGDxPDr2bJzcCGA/edit?usp=sharing)